TNTurnerLab/fitDNM/README.md

   `holder_column + " " + chromosome + " " +  position + " " + reference + " " + alternate + '\n'`
 - Ensure that after downloading all files that all md5sums match those provided above

-While the link to the CADD files are provided above, the rest of the files are provided by the user.
+While the link to the CADD files are provided above and the `mutation_rate_by_trinucleotide_matrix.txt` file is provided here, the bedfile and variant files are provided by the user

 ### wget commands to download CADD scores: